</span>created a group for the study of digital currencies (CBDC) ”/></p>

 Central banks of Canada, UK, Japan,The European Union, Sweden and Switzerland have formed a group with the Bank for International Settlements (BIS) to jointly research the digital currencies of the central bank (CBDC).

-According to a press release published by the BankEngland January 21, the above institutions will share their experience with other members of the group in exploring possible options for using CBDC in their jurisdictions.
+According to a press release published by the BankEngland On January 21, the institutions listed above will share their experiences with other members of the group as they explore possible options for using CBDC in their jurisdictions.

-“The group will evaluate CBDC use cases, economic, functional and technical design, including cross-border compatibility, and exchange knowledge on new technologies.
+«The group will evaluate CBDC use cases, economic, functional and technical design, including cross-border interoperability, and conduct knowledge sharing on new technologies.

-It will closely coordinate its activities with relevant institutions, in particular, the Financial Stability Board and the Committee on Payments and Market Infrastructure (CPMI). ”
+It will closely coordinate its activities with relevant agencies, in particular the Financial Stability Board and the Committee on Payments and Market Infrastructure (CPMI).

 The research team will be led by the head of BISInnovation Hub Benoit Chur and John Canliff, Deputy Governor of the Bank of England and Chairman of the Committee on Payments and Market Infrastructure.
 The group will also include senior representatives of the central participating banks and BIS.